dlh2so4/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+I wrote a function called undistortImg(img, mtx, dist), img is the original image, mtx and dist are the output from the camera calibration process.
+Inside the function, simply apply the openCV undistort function, I get the undistorted image.
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.